Darwi Air Dry Clay - 1 kg

-Darwi air-drying clay, self-hardening, well known for the fineness of its grain, is used for any modeling or sculpting work.
+This air-drying clay, self-hardening, is well known for the fineness of its grain, is used for any modeling or sculpting work.
 This can be used to make small decorative items.
 It does not smell and does not stick to the hands, so the work stays pleasant.
 The clay is flexible and semi-elastic.
 It does not shrink when drying and is completely opaque.
-1 KG PACK
+1 kg.
+White.

 Warning: Last items in stock!

 How to use

 Before starting your work, knead the self-hardening clay, add a bit water inside if the clay is not flexible enough and knead it thoroughly, it is ready to be worked if no cracks are formed.

 Take small pieces of clay and add as you go along.
 Work quickly.
 If your work is a long-term job, you may notice that some parts are starting to dry.
 If this is the case, slightly moisten the clay.
 If you want to add one element to another already dry, moisten the surface before placing the second part or use super strong acrylic adhesive to weld two dry elements.